Application period for Fall 2019 is now closed, we will not be accepting applications after the deadline.

 - Admission into graduate programs in our department is highly competitive.
 We do not accept qualifying students.

-- Prospective MSc Statistics students who do not meet the admission GPA requirements, or who would like to increase their chances of being admitted, may wish to complete some undergraduate upper division coursework for majors in Statistics at SFU.
+- Prospective MSc Statistics students who do not meet the admission GPA requirements, or who would like to build their background in Statistics to increase their chances of being admitted, may wish to complete undergraduate upper-division coursework for majors/honors in Statistics at SFU.
 For further details, please contact the Statistics Advisor (email@example.com).

-- Letters of reference are submitted through the online application system by the referees directly.
+- Letters of reference - Three (3) reference letters are submitted through the online application system by the referees directly.
 Once your application is submitted, an automatic email will be sent to your referees with complete instructions for submitting their letters of reference.

 - Unofficial transcripts and other requried documents are to be uploaded to the online application.